How to Make the Right Product Recommendations to Online Shoppers

 In the end, it’s the little things that can make the biggest difference.

 A funny product description that fits your brand’s image can ensure that the “buy now” button gets clicked.
-Of course, humor isn't a prerequisite.
+Of course, humour isn't a prerequisite.
 This depends on your niche or your target audience.
 It's important to speak to them in the way they want to be spoken to.

 Putting in more effort than your competitors definitely pays off.
 It not only increases the chances that new customers will discover your online shop, but it will also build customer loyalty with your existing clientele.